-Aquaculture of bivalves occurs in several parts of the FHMP (Section 5.6) over sand and seagrass.
+Aquaculture of oysters and other bivalves occurs in the ESGMP (Section 5.6) over sand and seagrass.
 Aquaculture is managed under an Ecologically Sustainable Development framework through the Aquaculture Act 2001.
 Bivalve aquaculture can decrease nutrient levels in surrounding waters, reducing food availability for native filter-feeders.
-Limits on bivalve aquaculture expansion are set in different regions based on its carrying capacity (Wear et al. 2004, PIRSA 2007, 2014b).
+Limits on bivalve aquaculture expansion are set in different regions based on its carrying capacity (Wear et al. 2004, PIRSA 2007, 2014c).

-Baseline information on aquaculture relevant to the FHMP includes:
+Baseline information on aquaculture relevant to the ESGMP includes:

-- PIRSA Aquaculture collates information on aquaculture zoning, and the number and type of active lease types (DEWNR 2015k).
-Currently there are 29 and 1 active leases for intertidal and subtidal mollusc aquaculture, respectively, within the FHMP (DEWNR 2015k). - Production values may provide an indication of resource extraction levels.
-EconSearch (2014a, and earlier reports) provide data on the production of aquaculture by sector and region.
+- PIRSA Aquaculture collates information on aquaculture zoning, and the number and type of active lease types (DEWNR 2015j).
+Currently there is one active lease within the ESGMP (DEWNR 2015j). - Production values may provide an indication of resource extraction levels.
+EconSearch (2015a, and earlier reports) provide data on the production of aquaculture by sector and region.